phaserjs/phaser/README.md

 ### Version 2.2 ("Tarabon")

+* Adjust how Pointers and Interactive Objects work.
+Allow an IO to be flagged as "on click only", so it doesn't ever get processed during normal Pointer move events (unless being dragged)
+* Allow multiple drag items - no longer bind just 1 to a Pointer
+* Allow Groups to have Priority IDs too and input disable entire Groups and all children (let it flow down the chain)
+* Allow Groups to be InputEnabled?
+Dragging a Group would be really useful.
 * Scene Manager - json scene parser.
 * Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
 * Ability to control DOM elements from the core game and layer them into the game.